captn3m0/ideas/README.md

 This is a open repository of personal ideas.
 Some of these are based on personal interactions, bug reports, and discussions I've had with lots of people.
 I've tried to give credit wherever possible.
 I also try to reference similar/existing projects that might relate to the idea, so if you know of something that is interesting in that space, file a PR or send me a link.

-Some ideas are annotated with emojis:

--   ✨ - Favorite Ideas.
-I really like this, and you could possible build a company of some of these.
--   💩 - Not all ideas are great.
-These are things I thought might work at one point, but no longer consider worth building.
-I don't remove such ideas from the repo, because I think all ideas are worth learning from.
--   🎁 - I'd love to help you build this, consider this like a bounty.
-You'll get a personal postcard from me for building something on this list.
--   🚀 Someone (might be me) built this!
--   🚧 There is a work-in-progress implementation.
--   👩‍🔬 Research ideas

-All of the above are just indicative.
+The emojis are just indicative.
 Make something people want is the YC motto, but sometimes you must make something for no good reason other than "just because".

 ## OpenBook 💩